rbind/r-podcast/content/episode/028-max-kuhn.md

 ---
-Description: "The R-Podcast's coverage of the 2019 rstudio::conf wraps up in this episode, featuring a comprehensive conversation with RStudio software engineer Max Kuhn!
+Description: "The R-Podcast's coverage of rstudio::conf 2019 wraps up in this episode, featuring a comprehensive conversation with RStudio software engineer Max Kuhn!
 We discuss his vision for the `tidymodels` ecosystem of modeling packages, lessons learned from continued development of the `caret` package, and candida advice for how the life sciences industry can utilize R effectively in new workflows.
-Plus I share hidden gems from the excellent array of conference talks.
+Plus I share some of my favorite gems from the excellent array of conference talks and posters.
 Thank you so much for listening and hope you enjoy this episode!"
 aliases:
 - /28
 author: 'Eric Nantz'